 Key management personnel of the Council includes the Attorney-General and the eleven Professional Standards Council members who have responsibility for the strategic direction and management of the Council in South Australia and all other states and territories of Australia.
+Noting that only ten Professional Standards Council members are treated as key management personnel in the year, as one only had four days tenure.

-In accordance with the Professional Standards Agreement 2011, the remuneration for the Professional Standards Councils members is set by the NSW government in line with NSW guidelines.
-In accordance with the Inter-Departmental Services Agreement 2016, the NSW government manages payroll processing for the eight national Professional Standards Councils.
-Total compensation for the Council's key management personnel was \$273 786 (2021: \$264 146).
+In accordance with the Professional Standards Agreement 2011, the remuneration for the Professional Standards Councils members is set by the New South Wales government in line with New South Wales guidelines.
+In accordance with the Inter-Departmental Services Agreement (as extended to 2026), the New South Wales government manages payroll processing for the eight national Professional Standards Councils.
+Total compensation for the Council's key management personnel was \$254 281 (2022: \$273 786).